plone/documentation/docs/install/containers/examples/traefik-volto-plone-varnish.md

       - 8080:8080
     depends_on:
       - db
-#   If the docker container is run with another uid than the uid owning the local filesystem persistent storage,
+#   If the Docker container is run with a UID other than the UID which owns the local file system persistent storage,
 #   explicitly make the container run with the correct uid, for example  user: 1000:1000
 #   In that case make sure also the 'db' service gets the same 'user: 1000:1000' configuration,
 #   as they both need access to the filesystem